SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Rust

+- [mechtronium/starlane](https://github.com/mechtronium/starlane) - Starlane is a Resource Mesh that enables micro services to create, find, watch and use various micro resources across the enterprise as well as message other micro services.
+Starlane also provides mechanisms for deploying, executing and connecting client and server side WebAssembly actors known as Mechtrons.
 - [flxzt/rnote](https://github.com/flxzt/rnote) - A simple drawing application to create handwritten notes.
 - [tokio-rs/axum](https://github.com/tokio-rs/axum) - Ergonomic and modular web framework built with Tokio, Tower, and Hyper
 - [facebookresearch/dachshund](https://github.com/facebookresearch/dachshund) - Dachshund is a graph mining library written in Rust.
 It provides high performance data structures for multiple kinds of graphs, from simple undirected graphs to typed hypergraphs.
 Dachshund also provides algorithms for common tasks for graph mining and analysis, ranging from shortest paths to graph spectral analysis.